aleksandar-code/Battleship/documentation/documentation.md

 # Player

-- Goal:
+- Goal: interact with the board using a mouse on desktop or finger on mobile device.
-- Input:
+- Input: Mouse coords and user id
-- Output:
+- Output: Mouse coords and user id
-- Steps:

 # Computer

-- Goal:
+- Goal: have a randomly placed gameboard with 5 ships, make a random legal move on the enemy board
-- Input:
+- Input: random
-- Output:
+- Output: random
-- Steps: